Arthur Sullivan: Early 1880s

 In 1880 Sullivan was appointed director of the triennial Leeds Music Festival.
 He had earlier been commissioned to write a sacred choral work for the festival and chose, as its subject, Henry Hart Milman's 1822 dramatic poem based on the life and death of St Margaret of Antioch.
 The Martyr of Antioch was first performed at the Leeds Festival in October 1880.
 Gilbert adapted the libretto for Sullivan, who, in gratitude, presented his collaborator with an engraved silver cup inscribed "W.S.
 Gilbert from his friend Arthur Sullivan."
 (Note: Gilbert replied, "it most certainly never occurred to me to look for any other reward than the honour of being associated, however remotely and unworthily, in a success which, I suppose, will endure until music itself shall die.
 Pray believe that of the many substantial advantages that have resulted to me from our association, this last is, and always will be, the most highly prized.")
 Sullivan was not a showy conductor, and some thought him dull and old-fashioned on the podium, (Note: The Viennese music critic Eduard Hanslick wrote of Sullivan's conducting of a Mozart symphony: "Sullivan presides on the podium from the comfortable recesses of a commodious armchair, his left arm lazily extended on the arm-rest, his right giving the beat in a mechanical way, his eyes fastened on the score. ...
 Sullivan never looked up from the notes; it was as though he was reading at sight.
 The heavenly piece plodded along for better or for worse, listlessly, insensibly."
 Bernard Shaw, who praised Sullivan as a composer ("They trained him to make Europe yawn, and he took advantage of their teaching to make London and New York laugh and whistle."), commented: "Under his bâton orchestras are never deficient in refinement.
 Coarseness, exaggeration, and carelessness are unacquainted with him.
 So, unfortunately, are vigor and earnestness."
 Vernon Blackburn of the Pall Mall Gazette thought that Sullivan conducted Mendelssohn's Elijah "quite extraordinarily well.
 This is a rather subtle conductor who makes his effects almost unexpectedly, so reticent is his manner and so quiet his method.
 Yet effects are there, and … are marked by a great smoothness in the linking of phrase with phrase, and in consequence by a wonderful fluent continuousness of melody.") but Martyr had an enthusiastic reception and was frequently revived.
-Other critics and performers had favorable reactions to Sullivan's conducting, and he had a busy conducting career in parallel with his composing career, including seven Leeds Festivals among many other appointments.
+Other critics and performers had favourable reactions to Sullivan's conducting, and he had a busy conducting career in parallel with his composing career, including seven Leeds Festivals among many other appointments.
 Sullivan invariably conducted the opening nights of the Gilbert and Sullivan operas.